CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A website for us to store and share our code to enable collaboration.
+A website for us to store and share our code enabling collaboration between people.

 ## Question 15

 What does it mean to "Commit your changes"?

-Commit saves all staged changes made in a repository along with a descriptive message for the commit, saving it as a local "commit".
+Commit saves all staged changes made locally in a repository normally along with a descriptive message prior to pushing the changes to the remote repository.

 ## Question 16